 Yes, you will need to have a date set when you register.
 If this date changes, we ask that you let us know well in advance so that we can update our online calendar.

-We will email you a link and password to access Season 8 HD downloads within one week of receiving your registration.
+We will email you a link and password to access Season 8 HD downloads within one week prior to your screening.

 Marketing and Post-Screening Follow Up